 "I smell straw!" cried a hoarse, harsh voice, with more growls and snarls.
 "I smell straw, and I'm a Hip-po-gy-raf who loves straw and eats all he can find.
 I want to eat this straw!
+Where is it?
 Where is it?"